Alejandro Guanes

-Alejandro Guanes was born in Asunción, Paraguay, November 28, 1872.
+Alejandro Guanes (born Asunción November 28, 1872) was a Paraguayan poet, prose-writer, teacher and journalist.

+First steps and career

 He was son of Francisco Guanes and Matilde Recalde.

-He was a poet, prose-writer, teacher and journalist.
 While still a teenager, he traveled to Buenos Aires, Argentina, to continue his studies at the San José High School of the capital.
 There he released his first poems, "Primavera" (Spring) among them, that was dedicated to his far and beloved country.

-First steps and career

 Back to his country, he collaborated with journals and magazines, among them the "Paraguayan Institute Magazine" that, influenced by Guanes, included permanently a section devoted to poetry of young authors like Ignacio A. Pane, Juan E. O'Leary, Guanes himself among the local, and of foreigners like Victorino Abente y Lago and Martín de Goycochea Menéndez.
 He cultivated the journalistic satyr using the alias of "Uncle Camándulas".
 He was redactor of "El Diario", "La Tribuna" and "El Orden", important journals related to the so-called "Paraguayan Novecentism", an aural movement and with great literary production in the Paraguay of that times.

 He taught "Literary Preceptive" in the National High School of the Capital and translated English and Portuguese literature to the Spanish.
 One of the most famous was the poem "Ulalime" from Edgar Allan Poe.

 He wrote when the memories of the Paraguayan War (1864–1870) were still fresh, and his poetry tries to settle down the spiritual values of a nation after the catastrophe.

 In a prolix study about "The romantic modernist cycle in Paraguay", Juan Manuel Marcos says that Guanes "Died without publishing a single book, and without giving the title of the ones published after his death: 'Del viejo saber olvidado' (Of the old forgotten knowledge, 1926), essays of theosophic tendency, a mythic isle in the middle of the positivism, and 'De paso por la vida' (Passing through the life, 1936), post-romantic poems inspired in Lamartine, Musset, Espronceda, Zorrilla.
 His poem 'Las leyendas' (The Legends, 1909) calls out the Paraguayan traditions.
 'Salve, Patria' (Hail Fatherland) motivates to the nation to stand up, majestically, its 'now beaten head', 'Primavera' (Spring) is the poem of the nostalgic youth, far away from the country.
 The intense lyricism of Guanes don't dissimulates the 'patriotic passion' common in every novecentist".
 "Del viejo saber olvidado" reunites his production in prose and "De paso por la vida" the poethic.